Suhas-Shende/DA_Alpha_Batch_Project/README.md

 - Churn analysis based on customer tenure (Period).
 - Service usage analysis (Phone Service, Internet Service, etc.).
 - Churn distribution based on contract type and payment methods.

+## 📊 Key Analyses & Insights

+- **Churn vs Contract Type**: Customers on month-to-month contracts are more likely to churn.
+- **Churn vs Monthly Charges**: Higher charges are associated with increased churn.
+- **Churn vs Senior Citizens**: Senior citizens show slightly higher churn rates.
+- **Gender**: No significant correlation with churn, but still analyzed for completeness.
+- **Services**: Customers lacking additional services (e.g., TechSupport, Backup) tend to churn more.
+- **There are more insights find it**

 <!-- ## Streamlit Dashboard